prateekguptaiiitk/Salary-Management-System/README.md

 # Salary_Management_System
-A basic Java app for managing salary of the employees.
+## A Java application built with Swing framework and integrated with Java Database Connectivity(JDBC) for managing salary of the employees at Indian Institute Of Information Technology, Kalyani.